 First comes the data and how well we understand it.
 Let’s begin with customers: how many do we have, how often do they order, and what are the typical order quantities and patterns?
 Do we have a demand forecasting tool in place and, if so, how good is that forecast?

 Once we have a good grasp of that piece, we can move on to the second step.
 We will now start generalizing – in other words, aggregating the data.
 The purpose of data aggregation is, on one hand, to minimize the number of records you’ll be working with and, on the other hand, to reflect critical business patterns: order prioritization, customer segmentation, sourcing logic.

 If we have 1,000 customers in reality, we might use only ten customers in the model when we aggregate data.
 We will consolidate their characteristics to create representative groups.
-For example, we can have “Texas Small Volume” customers and “Florida Peak Season” customers, or “East Coast High Margin” customers and “Carolinas High Priority” customers.
+For example, we can have “Texas Small Volume” customers and “Florida Peak Season” customers, or “East Coast High Frequency” customers and “Carolinas Low Frequency” customers.

 Data aggregation is the heart of supply chain design, and every company’s business requires a slightly different approach.
 For example, a model for a company with twenty distinct customers with unique buying patterns, who are located all around the world, might not require aggregation at all.
 However, this model would aggregate the details of the ten thousand SKUs that are stocked and shipped.

 At the same time, another company might have twenty suppliers with similar pricing strategies, who supply the same raw material.
 Because of these similarities, they might group them all together in the model.
 However, they could decide not to aggregate their SKUs because of the vast difference in production time and margins.

 Note that we haven’t designed a supply chain model yet, but we have already enhanced our understanding of the business!